Colonel John Wheeler Middle School

 - All students must be in the band rehearsal room on time.
 Roll will be taken after the class begins.
 At this time, students must be seated with everything they need for rehearsal.
 Any student not in his/her seat at this time will be marked tardy.

-- There are no books, notebooks, computers, phones, cases, etc. allowed at the student’s seat during rehearsal.
-The only items that should be at the student’s seat are:music, instrument, mutes, and a pencil.
+- There are no books, notebooks, computers, phones, etc. allowed at the student’s seat during rehearsal.
+The only items that should be at the student’s seat are:music, instrument, case, mutes, and a pencil.
 All your belongings should be put in your band locker prior to the start of class.

 - There will be no playing on the instruments before class.The director will begin the class warm-up with the group.
 Students should use this time to organize materials for rehearsal.